EDUCAlliance/EDUC-AI-Chatbot-Cloudron/DEPLOYMENT-GUIDE.md

 2. Creates an `auto-include.php` file for easy integration
 3. Modifies the application's `index.php` to auto-load these variables

+**🛡️ Security Note:** The files `custom-env.php` and `auto-include.php` are intentionally hidden from web browsers by `.htaccess` rules for security.
+They exist on the filesystem and work correctly - they're just protected from direct web access to prevent exposure of environment variables.

 #### Manual Integration (if auto-include fails)

 If you need to manually include custom environment variables in your application: